VIKAS9793/KrishiRakshak-2.0/docs/journey.md

 ## 🧭 Where I Come From

-I’m not a software engineer.
+I'm not a software engineer.
-I’m a **botany graduate**, working in the **financial sector** for the last 3.5 years.
+I'm a **botany graduate**, working in the **financial sector** for the last 3.5 years.

-And yet, I’ve always believed that technology — especially AI — shouldn’t be reserved for coders or corporations.
+And yet, I've always believed that technology — especially AI — shouldn't be reserved for coders or corporations.
 It should **solve real problems**, especially for the people who need it most.

 That belief led me to this project.